MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 Thanks, Roger.
 Good morning and thanks for joining our call.
 I'll discuss some details of the quarter, as well as our outlook for the third quarter.
 For the second quarter, net revenue increased by 9% to $843 million, driven by contributions from acquisitions, slightly offset by a decrease in same-unit revenue.
 Looking at our same-unit metrics, same-unit revenue decreased by 90 basis points, within the range that we provided as part of our financial guidance for the quarter.
 On the volume side, same-unit volumes declined by roughly 30 basis points.

-Similar to the first quarter, we saw a modest growth in our anesthesia services, but that growth was offset by declines in our neonatology and related pediatric service volumes.
+Similar to the first quarter, we saw modest growth in our anesthesia services, but that growth was offset by declines in our neonatology and related pediatric service volumes.
 For the quarter, births at the hospitals where we provide NICU and related services declined by 1.8% on a same-unit basis.
-Same-unit NICU days declined by a more modest 40 basis points with slight increases in the rate of admissions into the NICU and length of stay, somewhat offsetting the declines in total births.
+Same-unit NICU days declined by a more modest 40 basis points with slight increases in the rate of admissions into the NICU and length of stay somewhat offsetting the declines in total births.
 However, we also saw declines in volumes for our other hospital-based services, including attended deliveries, newborn nursery and hearing screens.

 On the pricing side, same-unit revenue declined by 60 basis points.
 The payor mix shift we saw in the quarter impacted our same-unit pricing negatively by 140 basis points, somewhat offset by the positive impact of modest increases in managed care pricing.
 On a same-unit basis, anesthesia payor mix shifted 160 basis points to government payors year-over-year.
 The factors driving this anesthesia payor mix shift were similar to what we observed in the first quarter of the year, with growth in both Medicare and self-pay volumes versus a slight growth or modest declines in commercial volume.